alLIX-a/INTERTOP-QA/TC-001-signing-up-with-valid-email.md

 ## Actual Result
 Success message appeared but got dismissed automatically without clicking on cross icon.
 Dropdown is shown with "Мой профиль" option and redirected to the profile page correctly.

-> ⚠️ Note: The success notification auto-dismisses after ~3 seconds without user interaction.
-This is a known bug tracked in [BUG-001](../bug-reports/BUG-001-success-notification-auto-dismisses.md).